Hammersmith & Fulham

 Poverty and inequality data for Hammersmith & Fulham

 Hammersmith & Fulham is an Inner west London borough which has great affluence.
 It has the lowest unemployment ratio in London at 3.46%, having fallen from 5.7% in 2011-2013 (which was only the 8th lowest rate).
-Hammersmith & Fulham also has the third lowest percentage of low-paid residents at 13%, as well as the greatest decrease in low paid residents in the past three years.
+Hammersmith & Fulham also one the lowest percentages of low-paid residents at 16%, as well as the greatest decrease in low paid residents in the past three years.

 Despite this, poverty is a problem in Hammersmith & Fulham, with the 30.5% poverty rate above the London average of 27%.
 It gained only 5 new affordable homes between 2013 and 2016, and even the cheapest rents are more expensive than in most other boroughs.
 Premature mortality is worse in Hammersmith & Fulham than in any other borough.

 The rankings below show how Hammersmith & Fulham is performing on key poverty and inequality indicators, in comparison with all 32 London boroughs.
 The first section gives a snapshot from the latest data: the deeper the red, the worse the problem; those coloured green are in the top half of London boroughs, which are performing better.